makew0rld/didder/MANPAGE.md

 # COMMANDS

-**random**
+**random** *MIN MAX* or *RED_MIN RED_MAX GREEN_MIN GREEN_MAX BLUE_MIN BLUE_MAX*

-\- grayscale and RGB random dithering
+Grayscale and RGB random dithering

 Accepts two arguments (min and max) for RGB or grayscale, or six (min/max for each channel) to control each RGB channel.
 Arguments can be separated by commas or spaces.

--0.5,0.5 is a good default.
+Random dithering adds random noise to the image.
+The min and max numbers limit the range of the random noise.
+A good default is -0.5,0.5, which means that a middle gray pixel is 50% likely to become black and 50% likely to become white, assuming a black and white palette.
+So -0.2,2.0 will reduce the noise (20%), while -0.7,0.7 will increase it (70%).
+Values like -0.5,0.7 will bias the noise to one end of the channel(s).

 **-s**, **\--seed** *DECIMAL*

 Set the seed for randomization.
 This will also only use one thread, to keep output deterministic.
-By default a different seed is chosen each time.
+By default a different seed is chosen each time and multiple threads are used.

-**bayer**
+**bayer** *X* *Y*

-\- Bayer matrix ordered dithering
+Bayer matrix ordered dithering

 Requires two arguments, for the X and Y dimension of the matrix.
 They can be separated by a space, comma, or \'x'.
 Both arguments must be a power of two, with the exception of: 3x5, 5x3, and 3x3.

-**odm**
+**odm** *NAME/JSON/FILE*

-\- Ordered Dither Matrix
+Ordered Dithering Matrix

 Select or provide an ordered dithering matrix.
 This only takes one argument, but there a few types available: